stefan-m-lenz/JuliaConnectoR/DEVDOC.md

 ### Meaning of the int32 numbers
 * A string is preceded by the number of bytes to UTF-8-encode the string.
-* The sequence of unnamed/positional elements in a list or in attributes of a list is preceded by the number of (named) elements that follow.
+* The sequence of unnamed/positional elements in a list is preceded by the number of (named) elements that follow.

 ### Types
 Lists that have an attributes `JL_TYPE` will be coerced to the corresponding Julia type.